Availability: In Stock

 Anvils in America is an extensive and impressive research work covering how anvils were made, who made them, and where they were produced.
 There are dozens of old anvil advertisements and hundreds of photographs of anvils with explanatory text.

-Recognized by blacksmithing guilds, tool collectors, and museum researchers, Anvils in America has long served as the standard reference work for identifying, dating, and understanding historic anvils.
-Its depth of documentation and maker-specific research continues to make it the most trusted resource in the field.
+Recognized by blacksmithing guilds, tool collectors, museum researchers, and working smiths, Anvils in America has long served as the standard reference work for identifying, dating, and understanding historic anvils.

 From Jock Dempsey of AnvilFire.com: